Humbedooh/dsnmp/README.md

 Originally created for the Apache Software Foundation.
 As such, there may still be ASF-centric checks and logic in the code that you may need to change to suit your own needs.

+## Getting started ##
+- Download the script and sample configuration
+- Set up a HTTP server of your choice on the box
+- Set the config vars in dsnmp.py to match your system and HTTP server
+- Fix settings.json to match your hardware
+- Run `nohup python dsnmp.py &` and have coffee!

 ## Checks ##